Anthony N. Culpepper Jr.

 fax: +1 310 337 4486

-Mr. Culpepper, Senior Attorney, represents self-insured employers, third-party administrators, corporations and public entities in all aspects of workers’ compensation.
+Mr. Culpepper, Supervising Attorney, represents self-insured employers, third-party administrators, corporations and public entities in all aspects of workers’ compensation.
 He serves as liaison with upper management to implement the firm’s goals.
-He also supervises and mentors junior attorneys in the El Segundo office.
-Before his promotion, Mr. Culpepper was an Associate Attorney for the firm.
+He also supervises and mentors junior attorneys.
+Before his promotions, Mr. Culpepper was an Associate, then Senior Attorney for the firm.